 For example, in your kitchen, why not paint, clean up the cabinets, maybe update the cabinet door handles and change out the sink fixtures.

-That along with a good clean up will probably make a world of difference.
+That, along with a good clean up, will make a world of difference.

 If you are considering doing some major renovations to your home and need to finance your home improvement work, you have several different options to consider.

 Other options include applying for a home equity loan or a personal loan from your bank.

 Do some research on your options and compare the interest rates and terms and conditions.

-Also, see if your city or town offers any rebates on specific home improvement projects, such as upgrading your water heater or replacing your roof or your windows.
+Also, check if your city or town offers any rebates on specific home improvement projects, such as upgrading your water heater or replacing your roof or your windows.

 DIY Can Save You Money